Selhurst Park: Records

-The record attendance at Selhurst Park was achieved in 1979 when 51,482 people saw Crystal Palace defeat Burnley 2–0 to clinch the Football League Second Division championship title.
-The ground also holds the record for Division Four (now League Two in the English football pyramid) attendance when Crystal Palace played local rivals Millwall in 1961 after 37,774 people turned out for the game.
+The record attendance at Selhurst Park was achieved in 1979, when 51,482 saw Crystal Palace defeat Burnley 2–0 to clinch the Football League Second Division championship title.
+The ground also holds the attendance record of 37,774 for a Division Four match (now League Two in the English football pyramid), when Crystal Palace played local rivals Millwall in 1961.

-Selhurst Park recorded the lowest attendance for a Premier League game – 3,039 for Wimbledon v.
-Everton on 26 January 1993.
-The game finished 3–1 to Everton.
+Selhurst Park recorded the lowest attendance for a Premier League game – 3,039 for Wimbledon v Everton on 26 January 1993.